edn9/remote-study/README.md

 - <a href="http://www.brasilmaisti.com.br/index.php/pt-br/">Brasil Mais TI - Cursos gratuitos com certificado</a> - Cursos online gratuitos com certificado.
 Tenha acesso a diversos cursos da área de tecnologia.

+- <a href="https://www.codewars.com/">Codewars</a> - Codewars is where developers achieve code mastery through challenge.
+Train on kata in the dojo and reach your highest potential.

+- <a href="https://flexboxfroggy.com/">Flexbox Froggy</a> - A game for learning CSS flexbox.
+Expert - No Directions & Random Levels.
+Colorblind Mode.

 ## Work